Alonso-del-Arte/chess/doc/Variants.md

 In regular chess, denying Black the abillity to castle is generally not considered a good enough reason to sacrifice a bishop so early in the game.
-But in three-check, it gives White the opportunity to give two more checks for the win.
+But in this three-check scenario, it gives White the opportunity to give two more checks for the win.

 4. ...
 Kxf7
 5. Ng5+ Kg6
 6. Qh5+

+Although the three checks are consecutive in this example, they don't have to be for a player to win.

-Note that Lichess annotates the third check with '#' rather than '+' even if it's not checkmate in regular chess.
+Note that Lichess annotates the third check with '#' rather than '+' even when it would not be checkmate in regular chess.

 This variant presents no problem for playing on a physical board.
 However, it would be helpful to use some kind of token, like coins or bottle caps, to count